dalmaboros/house-floor-bills-cli-gem/README.md

 # HouseFloorBills

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/house_floor_bills`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+The house-floor-bills CLI gem provides a CLI interface to view the schedule of bills to be debated on the House of Representatives floor this week.
+Further details about the scheduled bills can be viewed as well.

 ## Installation